BenslimaneChama/HackBio-Internship/Stage 3/Readme.md

 In our original code, available as a Jupyter notebook on GitHub, we experimented with three different models, testing various feature combinations to achieve the best accuracy and predictions.
 Here, we present only the two best-performing models.
 For further details, you can refer to the provided Jupyter notebook.
 --------------------------------
-## Logistic Regression with All Features

-We decided to start with Logistic Regression, as it is a simple yet effective model for making binary Yes or No decisions.

-In this approach, we did not apply Recursive Feature Elimination (RFE), meaning all features were included for training and prediction.
+## Minimum number of predictive variables invistigation

-Next, we utilized Principal Component Analysis (PCA) for 2D visualization, selecting only the principal components (PCs) necessary for this representation.
-A PCA it's job is to reduce the number of features by creating new "principal components" that capture the most variance (information) in the data.
+To invistigate the number of variables needed to explain depression, we utilized Principal Component Analysis (PCA) for 2D visualization, selecting only the principal components (PCs) necessary for this representation.
+PCA's job is to reduce the number of features by creating new "principal components" that capture the most variance (information) in the data.
 And in order to visualise thoe data in 2D, we chosed 2 Principal components 1 and 2.

 Through this, we observed that PC1 selected three dominant features that had the most influence (Financial stress, Suicidal thoughts & Academic pressure), while PC2 highlighted three other important variables that describe different aspects of the data (CGPA, study satisfaction & Sleep Duration).
-This helped us identify the most significant factors contributing to depression and guided our feature selection process.

 ![Logistic Regression All features](Figures/Logistic_Regreion_PCA_Allft.png)